Knowit-Experience-Norrland/FigmaConverter/README.md

 FigmaConverter is a small program that let's you convert Figma components into [web-components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and Figma text/color styles into SCSS variables and mixins.

+*Note that this is still a prototype, and should not be used for production yet*

 ## Building Figma Components (Designing)
 The FigmaConverter uses the components feature from Figma.
 To get layouts and whitespace correct FigmaConveter also uses the auto-layout feature (which is very similar to *display: flex*).
 The components that you want to convert must be placed on the canvas itself. (not on in another frame).